ATaCR

 ndarray, optional

-Calculates phase angle between two components
+Calculates phase angle between real and imaginary components

 Parameters: